 Sky-high spires of lupins fringe the turquoise lakes and river banks of the Mackenzie region of New Zealand's South Island each summer.
 Interestingly, they're actually an environmental pest - they were introduced to the region just under 100 years ago, and they've since naturalised to the extent of becoming a threat to the ecology of the region.

-It's possible that these stunning flowers could be eradicated from the New Zealand countryside for the greater good, so enjoy them while you can!
+It's possible that the lupins could be eradicated from the New Zealand countryside for the greater good, so enjoy them while you can!
 Some of the best places to admire them include Lake Tekapo (pictured), Wanaka, Twizel and Lake Taupo.